 - Suction – Willow 3 has new slower and softer pumping suction (the brand calls it “sensitivity setting” and I think it’s very accurate name).
 With Willow 2 and 1 lots of moms were using only the section level 1 because it was strong enough, but some mommies thought the level 1 was TOO STRONG.
 Many moms were not using higher levels because they would cause pain and nipple soreness.
-The good news is that Willow suction has been changed with the 3rd generation!
+So if you’re wondering “Does the Willow pump hurt?”
+I’ve got a good news for you.
+Willow suction has been changed with the 3rd generation!
 The vacuum feels much more gentle now and adjusts better to what your body needs.
 But even with gentler suction this pump still allows you to express nice amount of milk, and the manufacturer even says you can get 20% more milk (of course this will highly depend on your milk supply, your sensitivity and how your body reacts to different suction levels).
 With the suction improvement I think the Willow 3.0 is worth the money.

 |IMPORTANT INFO: 1st and 2nd are no longer available, only the new improved Willow 3.0 is available on brand’s website <<|

 Moms frequently ask whether Willow Pump is covered by insurance or not.
 Majority of companies cover most of breast pump models now, thanks to the Affordable Care Act (ACA).
 However, the situation with Willow is a bit different, and one reason for that is of course its price…